Fraudmarc/fraudmarc-ce/INSTALL.md

 Here are the steps to setup Fraudmarc CE to collect and process DMARC data for your domain(s).

-1. Create AWS role for Fraudmarc CE
+1. Create AWS User for Fraudmarc CE
+2. Run the Fraudmarc CE Install Docker
-2. Create a PostgreSQL Database
+3. Configure Your PostgreSQL Database
-3. Setup Docker
-4. Deploy Lambda functions to process DMARC reports with Docker Hub
-5. Configure AWS SES to receive DMARC reports & invoke our Lambdas for processing
+4. Setup Your AWS Simple Email Service (SES)
-6. Run the Fraudmarc CE client with Docker
+5. Run The Fraudmarc CE Client Docker
-7. Publish a DMARC policy to collect reports
+6. Publish a DMARC policy to collect reports

 ## System overview